cuplv/shawn_AI/README.md

 Additionally, the `toStringWithInvar` is a debugging method that prints the program with the computed invariant (e.g. see the steps in example 1).
 Semantics, the abstract domain, and operations such as join and widen are defined by implementing the `Transfer` class.

+For example, we can enumerate locations in a simple while program:

+`[1] Var(x) = Num(1) [2] ; WHILE Var(x) DO [3] Var(x) = Num(0) [4] ELIHW [5]`

+Each location such as `[1]` represents a control flow location before, after, or between atomic steps.
+The philosophy of the architecture above is that invariants are a map from location to abstract states.
+Transfer goes from a source location to a target location under a given program.

-### Example 1: terminating while loop
+### Example 1: simple terminating while loop
-Below is an example of computing the interval analysis on a simple while program.
+Below is an example of computing the interval analysis on the previous while program.
 This example is printed by the unit test "Test simple terminating while loop".
 Initially, each program location has the invariant `⊥` representing an unreachable location.
 We first set the initial state of the program to an emtpy memory `{}`.